Active Language

 If I could distill the fundamentals of potentially great storytelling, my advice would be this: Keep it simple, but exciting…exciting, but simple.

-While such advice may seem paradoxical (“Paint it black, but paint it white.”) you’ll find a marvelous co-dependency at play in writing a novel that: A) moves the story forward with clear, comprehensible language, without confusing or unnecessary intrusions, and; B) imparts a breathlessness, a passion, a cerebral metamorphosis that transforms the reader’s reality into a fictional realm of your choosing.
+While such advice may seem paradoxical (“Paint it black, but paint it white.”) you’ll find a marvelous co-dependency at play in writing a novel that: 1) moves the story forward with clear, comprehensible language, without confusing or unnecessary intrusions, and; 2) imparts a breathlessness, a passion, a cerebral metamorphosis that transforms the reader’s reality into a fictional realm of your choosing.

-One manages such duality by keeping: A) the fundamentals simple, and; B) your voice exciting.
+One manages such duality by keeping: 1) the fundamentals simple, and; 2) your voice exciting.

 Simple: The mechanics and structure of your writing, the clarity of your language.
-(In other words, grammar.)
+(Specifically, syntax, semantics and grammar*.)
 Note that simple doesn’t mean uninteresting or brief—nothing synopsized, summarized or truncated—but rather articulate and concise.

 Exciting: The unique personality of your style and voice, the ebb and flow of your journey (that is, the structure of your plot), your joie de vivre.
 Your subtle—but oh-so-witty—nuance.
 Your tantalizing dialogue.
 (See Exciting, but Simple.
 Also see Dialogue.)